BPM

 Magical Thinking A Stumbling Block For Business Process Champions

 The promise of BPM technology is only realized within the context of traditional management skills and discipline.
-Ironically it is an erroneous common pattern of “magical thinking” that impedes success in both traditional- and "BPM technology"-enabled management environments.
+Ironically, it is an erroneous common pattern of “magical thinking” that impedes success in both traditional- and new "BPM technology"-enabled management environments.

 Celebrate BPM As Business Technology